janobourian/aws/docs/cdk/overview.md

 # CDK Overview

-If you are lookig for more information about CDK you cand check and follow the official documentation [here](https://docs.aws.amazon.com/cdk/v2/guide/home.html)
+If you are lookig for more information about CDK you cand check and follow the official documentation [AWS Documentation](https://docs.aws.amazon.com/cdk/v2/guide/home.html)

 The AWS Cloud Development Kit (AWS CDK) is an open-source software development framework to define your cloud application resources using familiar programming languages.
 It allows you to model and provision your cloud application resources using code, making it easier to manage and automate infrastructure deployment.